 I’ve seen how hard these poor girls work.
 They are like marathon runners who don’t know when to stop.
 Because they lay an egg almost every day, their bodies are under immense metabolic stress.

 What to watch out for: They are prone to “burnout.”
 A purebred might take a break in a heatwave; a Sexlink will try to lay an egg anyway and might collapse.
 If you see a Sexlink sitting with her tail down and eyes closed on a hot afternoon, she is in trouble.
-You MUST supplement them with electrolytes and calcium; check our calcium supplementation guide for dosage tips.
+You MUST supplement them with electrolytes and calcium.
 They deplete their reserves faster than any other breed on this list.

 Maybe you live in a place like the Midwest where it is 100°F in July and -10°F in January.
 You need a dual-climate warrior.